marynavoitenko/vinyl-exchange-v2-jquery/README.md

 # VINYL EXCHANGE

 ## About
 This app is a vinyl exchange platform.
 Add your vinyls for sale and every other user will be able to buy them.
-Or buy the vinyls that someone else has submitted.
+Or buy the vinyls that someone else has posted.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.